 While this treaty went on, the King's scruples about The King his marriage began to take vent.
 It is said that the scruples it.
-Cardinal did first infuse them into him, and made Longland, Bishop of Lincoln, that was the King's Con-Sanderus fessor, possess the King's mind with them in confession.
+Cardinal did first infuse them into him, and made Longland, Bishop of Lincoln, that was the King's Con-Sanderus De Schism. fessor, possess the King's mind with them in confession.
 Angl.
 If it was so, the King had, according to the religion of that time, very just cause of scruple, when his Confessor judged his marriage sinful, and the Pope's legate was of the same mind.
-It is also said that the Cardinal, being alienated from the Emperor, that he might irreparably embroil the King and him, and unite the King to the French interests, designed this out of spite; and that he was also dissatisfied toward the Queen, who hated designing to engage the King to marry the French King's sister, the Duchess of Alenson, did (to make way for that) set this matter on foot: but as I see no good authority for all this, except the Queen's suspicions, who did afterwards charge the Cardinal as the cause of all her trouble; so I am inclined to think the King's scruples were much ancienter; for the King de-In his letter clared to Simon Grineus, four years after this, that for to Bucer, seven years he had abstained from the Queen upon Sept.
-10, 1531. in MSS.
-R. these scruples, so that by that it seems they had been Smith. received into the King's mind three years before this time.
+It is also said that the Cardinal, being alienated from the Emperor, that he might irreparably embroil the King and him, and unite the King to the French interests, designed this out of spite; and that he was also dissatisfied toward the Queen, who hated designing to engage the King to marry the French designing to engage the King to marry the French King's sister, the Duchess of Alenson, did (to make way for that) set this matter on foot: but as I see no good authority for all this, except the Queen's suspicions, who did afterwards charge the Cardinal as the cause of all her trouble; so I am inclined to think the King's scruples were much ancienter; for the King deto Bucer.

-BOOK him for his lewd and dissolute life, and had oft admo-П. nished and checked him for it: and that he therefore.
+BOOK him for his lewd and dissolute life, and had oft admoII. nished and checked him for it: and that he therefore,